oscarescuderoarnanz/dtwParallel/README.md

 This package allows to measure the similarity between two-time sequences, i.e., it finds the optimal alignment between two time-dependent sequences.
 It will enable the calculation of univariate and multivariate time series.
 Any distance available in `scipy.spatial.distance` and `gower` distance can be used.
 Extra functionality has been incorporated to transform the resulting DTW matrix into an exponential kernel.

-Univariate Time Series:
+Common functionalities for 2-time series (TS):
-- It incorporates the possibility of visualizing the cost matrix and the path to reach the DTW distance value.
-This will allow it to be used in a didactic way, providing a better understanding of the method used.
+- It incorporates the possibility of visualizing the cost matrix and the path to reach the DTW distance value between two TS.
+This will allow its use in a didactic way, providing a better understanding of the method used.
-- It allows the calculation of regular and irregular univariate time series.
+- It is possible to calculate TS with the same and different lengths.

-Multivariate Time Series:
+Common functionalities for N (> 2) time series (TS):
-- The calculation of dependent DTW and independent DTW is available.
+- The calculation can be parallelized by the CPU by selecting the number of threads.
+As a result, we will obtain the distance matrix.
-- The computation can be CPU parallelized by selecting the number of threads.
+- It is possible to perform not only the calculation of distances but also similarities (based on an exponential kernel).

-- The distance matrix obtained can be transformed into a kernel.
+Multivariate TS functionalities:

-Code is designed to allow working with regular and irregular time series. *Note*: for multivariate time series, only the calculation of the dependent DTW distance is available.
+- Calculation of dependent DTW and independent DTW is available.

 ## Package structure